Lahore Weather Update Today

 Weak Moist currents from Arabian Sea are penetrating in upper parts of the country.
 A westerly wave is also present in upper parts of the country.

-Hot and humid weather is expected in Plain areas of the country.
-However, rain-wind/thundershower is expected at isolated places in northeast Punjab, Potohar region, Gilgit Baltistan, and Kashmir.

-Hot and humid weather is expected in Plain areas of the country.
-However, rain-wind/thundershower is expected at isolated places in Gilgit Baltistan, Kashmir and adjoining hilly areas.
+Mainly hot and humid weather is expected in plain areas of the country.
+However, rain-wind/thundershower is expected at isolated places in Potohar region, upper Khyber Pakhtunkhwa, Gilgit Baltistan, Kashmir and adjoining hilly areas.

 Hot and humid weather prevailed over most parts of the country.
-However, rain occurred in Kasur 06mm.
+However, rain occurred in Babusar 12, Kalam 08, Gujranwala 05, Chakwal 02 and Narowal 01mm.

-KARACHI – Pakistani currency continues to remain under pressure against the dollar as uncertainty looms after the interim government takes over the reins of power of crisis hit country.

-The local currency, which was already struggling, further depreciated by Rs1.99 on Wednesday, and PKR was being quoted at 293.50, in the inter-bank market.
+KARACHI – Pakistan rupee shows some resistance and recovered slightly against the US dollar in the interbank market on Thursday after back-to-back sessions of negative trajectory.

+During the intra-day trading, the local currency registered marginal improvement against the greenback, moving up by 0.14pc.

 More to follow…